sdidd/quickstart-nodejs/README.md

 # DataStax Node.js Driver for Apache Cassandra Quickstart

 A basic demo CRUD application using the DataStax Node.js Driver for Apache Cassandra.
-Run the [quickstart-complete.js](quickstart-complete.js) file if you want to run the application with the complete code.
+Run the [quickstart-complete.js](quickstart-complete.js) file if you want to skip the exercise and run the application with the complete code.

 Contributors: [Rebecca Mills](https://github.com/beccam)